spk121/potato-make/README.md

 A hash table called `%makevars` has string keys.
 These procedures are syntax that add quotation marks around `key`, so you call them without the quotes on `key`.
 The returned value of `$` is a string, or an empty string on failure.
+You define makevars in the script, in the environment, or on the command line.

     ($ KEY) -> "VAL"